-The Job Evaluation process is in place to set salary levels of all Scale 1 General Staff positions based on what is expected of the role.
-The job evaluation system used by the University is based on the Price Waterhouse system.
+The Job Evaluation process is in place to set salary levels of all Scale 1 Professional Staff positions based on what is expected of the role.
+The Job Evaluation system used by the University is based on the Strategic Pay system.

 The annual Performance & Development Review (PDR) process allows for movement within a level subject to satisfactory performance.